Amphiaraus: Mythology

-In the battle, Amphiaraus sought to flee from Periclymenus, the "very famous" son of Poseidon, who wanted to kill him, but Zeus threw his thunderbolt, and the earth opened to swallow and conceal Amphiaraus – right on the same spot the laurel had grown from his spear – and his chariot, before Periclymenus could stab him in the back and thereby disgrace his honor.
+In the battle, Amphiaraus sought to flee from Periclymenus, the "very famous" son of Poseidon, who wanted to kill him, but Zeus threw his thunderbolt, and the earth opened to swallow and conceal Amphiaraus and his charioteer Baton – right on the same spot the laurel had grown from his spear – and his chariot, before Periclymenus could stab him in the back and thereby disgrace his honor.
 Thus becoming a chthonic hero, Amphiaraus was later propitiated and consulted at his sanctuary.

 Alcmaeon killed his mother when Amphiaraus died.
 He was pursued by the Erinyes as he fled across Greece, eventually landing at the court of King Phegeus, who gave him his daughter Alphesiboea in marriage.
 Exhausted, Alcmaeon asked an oracle how to avoid the Erinyes and was told that he needed to stop where the sun was not shining when he killed his mother.
 That was the mouth of the river Achelous, which had been silted up.
 Achelous himself, god of that river, promised him his daughter, Callirrhoe in marriage if Alcmaeon would retrieve the necklace and clothes which Eriphyle wore when she persuaded Amphiaraus to take part in the battle.
 Alcmaeon had given these jewels to Phegeus who, outraged, had his sons kill Alcmaeon when he discovered Alcmaeon's plan.

 Legacy

 Sisyphus and Amphiaraus, copy of mural in François Tomb from Vulci made in 4th century BC.

 Marble votive relief of a chariot race, from Oropos, beginning of the 4th century BCE (Pergamonmuseum, Berlin).

 In a sanctuary at the Amphiareion of Oropos, northwest of Attica, Amphiaraus was worshipped with a hero cult.
 He was considered a healing and fortune-telling god and was associated with Asclepius.
 The healing and fortune-telling aspect of Amphiaraus came from his ancestry: he descended from the great seer Melampus.
 After making a sacrifice of a few coins, or sometimes a ram, at the temple, a petitioner slept inside and received a dream detailing the solution to the problem.
 Games, called the Amphiaria (ἀμφιαράϊα), were celebrated in his honour there.

-Etruscan tradition inherited by the Romans is doubtless the origin of a son for Amphiaraus named Catillus who escaped from the slaughter at Thebes and led an expedition to Italy, where he founded a colony where eventually appeared the city of Tibur (now Tivoli), named after his eldest son Tiburtus.
+Etruscan tradition inherited by the Romans is doubtless the origin of a son of Amphiaraus named Catillus, who escaped from the slaughter at Thebes and led an expedition to Italy.
+There he founded a colony which would become the city of Tibur (now Tivoli), named after his eldest son, Tiburtus.